Overview

-Alberta has experienced years of economic turmoil as a result of low oil prices and, more recently, the COVID-19 pandemic.
-Unfortunately, many people throughout the country are losing their jobs through no fault of their own, which is why our lawyers are here to answer all of your questions regarding employment law.
+Alberta has experienced economic turmoil as a result of low oil prices and, more recently, the COVID-19 pandemic.
+Unfortunately, many people throughout the country are losing their jobs as a result, which is why our lawyers are here to answer all of your questions regarding employment law.

 Wrongful Dismissal